Skip to content

 In-class Workshops

 Marxe graduate students can expect to encounter some embedded, course-specific writing workshops as they complete their coursework.
 Developed in partnership with Marxe faculty members, these workshops contextualize core writing skills within the disciplinary context of the courses and assignments.
-The in-class workshops are strategically placed to support writing skills-development early in the programs and emphasize writing and revision strategies that can be applied in professional and academic settings.
+The in-class workshops are strategically placed to support writing skills-development early on in the programs and emphasize writing and revision strategies that can be applied in both professional and academic settings.

 Writing Workshop Series